YounesMaat/Legal_NER/README.md

 The postprocessing steps ensure that the text remains usable for further legal analysis while protecting sensitive data.

 ###### Model Selection:
-One-shot prompt using the Mistral v0.1 model.
+One-shot prompt using the Mistral-7B-Instruct-v0.1.
 Fine-tuned Mistral model with additional training specific to legal NER tasks.
 You can choose between these two modes by specifying the few_shot_mode=True parameter when instantiating the model.